Quantum Techniques for Stochastic Mechanics: The rate equation and Markov processes

 The idea of a `component' is supposed to be fairly intuitive---our graph falls apart into pieces called components---but we should make it precise.
 As explained in Section~\ref{sec:12}, the graphs we're using here are directed multigraphs, meaning things like

 where $E$ is the set of edges (our transitions) and $V$ is the set of vertices (our states).
 There are actually two famous concepts of `component' for graphs of this sort: `strongly connected' components and `connected' components.
 We only need connected components, but let us explain both concepts, in a doubtless futile attempt to slake your insatiable thirst for knowledge.
 Two vertices $i$ and $j$ of a graph lie in the same {\bf strongly connected component} iff you can find a directed path of edges from $i$ to $j$ and also one from $j$ back to $i$.
+Remember, a directed path from $i$ to $j$ looks like this: